Last Updated on December 26, 2022 by admin

 21. Dress Up Like a Witch and Have a Photoshoot

 Looking for the perfect souvenir of your time in Salem?
 Dress up like a witch and have professional portraits!
 Magick Avenue has over 300 costumes for you to choose from.
-You can book your reservations here.

 22. House of the Seven Gables

 The House of the Seven Gables, written by Nathaniel Hawthorne, is an American classic.
 In Salem, you can visit the real House of Seven Gables.
 The house was built in 1668.
-You can purchase the book here so you can read it in advance of your visit.
+You can purchase the book so you can read it in advance of your visit.

 23. Attend the Haunted Happenings Grand Parade